-- Training - Utilize person-centered career planning activities. - Identify key employers and increase partnerships with them to develop work readiness training programs. - Educate employers about the opportunities and benefits of hiring persons with disabilities. - Provide employers with training on disability related topics. - Ensure consumers are aware of travel training and transportation options and that they are able to utilize the appropriate options. - Explore the use of technology and training earlier in plan development. - o Support counselor continuing education training, including on assistive technology. - o Services are provided using all modalities, as needed by the client. - Work to ensure all vacancies are filled as quickly as possible, with the understanding that existing counselors in place are the only way VR will achieve this goal.
+- Training - Utilize person-centered career planning activities. - Identify key employers and increase partnerships with them to develop work readiness training programs. - Educate employers about the opportunities and benefits of hiring persons with disabilities. - o Provide employers with training on disability related topics. - Ensure consumers are aware of travel training and transportation options and that they are able to utilize the appropriate options. - Explore the use of technology and training earlier in plan development. - Support counselor continuing education training, including on assistive technology. - Services are provided using all modalities, as needed by the client. - Work to ensure all vacancies are filled as quickly as possible, with the understanding that existing counselors in place are the only way VR will achieve this goal. - Employer Engagement - Increase access to quality job development services including utilizing Vocational Rehabilitation's internal job developer. - o Increase the utilization and promotion of the 700-Hour program and Schedule A. - o Identify federal employment opportunities. - Explore apprenticeships. - Utilize Jobs for America's Graduates (JAG), Career and Technical Education (CTE) and other partners for work based learning. - Advocacy - Continue to create and implement marketing strategies. - o Consider self-employment and home employment options. - Provide access to resources in support of self-employment including business plan development. - Promote peer to peer support networks. - Determine the historical use of rehabilitation technology (assistive technology) and ensure continuity and access to equipment and services. - Utilize Business Development Team as a statewide workgroup to collectivize best practices and identify emerging practices; and to communicate and collaborate for increased cross utilization of resources. - Leverage resources from Governor's Workforce Development Board and Local Workforce Development Boards.

-Employer Engagement

-- Increase access to quality job development services including utilizing Vocational Rehabilitation's internal job developer. - Increase the utilization and promotion of the 700-Hour program and Schedule A. - Identify federal employment opportunities. - Explore apprenticeships. - Utilize Jobs for America's Graduates (JAG), Career and Technical Education (CTE) and other partners for work based learning.